Sudoku: Spread outside Japan

+As the popularity spread in Britain, it spread to the United States as well, and by mid-2006, nearly every major newspaper in the United States was publishing a daily Sudoku puzzle.
 An annual World Sudoku Championship series has been organized by the World Puzzle Federation since 2006, except in 2020 and 2021 during the COVID-19 pandemic.

-In 2006, a Sudoku website published a tribute song by Australian songwriter Peter Levy, but the song download was later removed due to heavy traffic.
-The Japanese Embassy nominated the song for an award, and Levy claimed he was in discussions with Sony in Japan to release the song as a single.

 Sudoku software is very popular on PCs, websites, and mobile phones.
 It comes with many distributions of Linux.
 The software has also been released on video game consoles, such as the Nintendo DS, PlayStation Portable, the Game Boy Advance, Xbox Live Arcade, the Nook e-book reader, Kindle Fire tablet, several iPod models, and the iPhone.
 Many Nokia phones also had Sudoku.
 In fact, just two weeks after Apple Inc. debuted the online App Store within its iTunes Store on July 11, 2008, nearly 30 different Sudoku games were already in it, created by various software developers, specifically for the iPhone and iPod Touch.
 Sudoku games also rapidly became available for web browser users and for basically all gaming, cellphone, and computer platforms.

-In June 2008, an Australian drugs-related jury trial costing over A$ 1 million was aborted when it was discovered that four or five of the twelve jurors had been playing Sudoku instead of listening to the evidence.
+In June 2008, an Australian drugs-related jury trial costing over A$1 million was aborted when it was discovered that four or five of the twelve jurors had been playing Sudoku instead of listening to the evidence.